learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

 plt.figure(figsize=(5, 5))

-plt.title("Two blobs")
+plt.title('Two blobs')
-X, labels = make_blobs(n_features = 2, centers = 2, cluster_std=1.25,  random_state = 123)
+X, labels = make_blobs(n_features=2, centers=2, cluster_std=1.25,  random_state=123)
-plt.scatter(X[:, 0], X[:, 1], c = labels, s=25);
+plt.scatter(X[:, 0], X[:, 1], c=labels, s=25);
 ```

 ![png](index_files/index_8_0.png)

-## Building a Max Margin Classifier
+## Build a Max Margin classifier

 Since you are aiming to maximize the margin between the decision boundary and the support vectors, creating a support vector machine boils down to solving a convex optimization problem.
-As such, you can use the the Python library "cvxpy" to do so.
+As such, you can use the the Python library `cvxpy` to do so.
 More information can be found [here](http://www.cvxpy.org/).

-You may have not used cvxpy before, so make sure it is installed using your terminal and the command `pip install cvxpy`.
+You may have not used `cvxpy` before, so make sure it is installed on your local computer using `pip install cvxpy`.

 The four important commands to be used here are:

 - `cp.Variable()` where you either don't include antything between `()` or, if the variable is an array with multiple elements, the number of elements.
-- `cp.Minimize()` or `cp.Maximize`, with between the parentheses the element to be maximized.
+- `cp.Minimize()` or `cp.Maximize()`, with between the parentheses the element to be maximized.
 - `cp.Problem(objective, constraints)`, the objective is generally a stored minimization or maximization objective, the constraints are listed constraints.
 Constraints can be added by a "+" sign.
 - Next, you should store your `cp.Problem` in an object and use `object.solve()` to solve the optimization problem.